PEMF Technology Pain Relief: Get $55 off Oska Pulse!

 Using light ankle weights and performing leg lifts to increase leg strength is also essential.
 It does not have to be a great deal of weight, just enough to start activating muscle and increasing strength slowly.

 ice and heat is always a good idea.
-20 minutes cold/20 minutes warm.
+Try 5-10 minutes alternating hot and cold.
 However, after

 extreme cold of an ice pack, wrap the pack in a towel and work up to tolerance.